Cristian Pascual, Barcelona Health Hub: “Barcelona has all the ingredients to become one of the world’s digital health capitals”

 The investments in digital health companies in Catalonia doubled in 2021.
 It is a dynamic sector that gathers under the Barcelona Health Hub cluster.
 Its president, Cristian Pascual, highlights in this interview why Barcelona is a leading location in digital health.

-The Barcelona Health Hub, which gathers today more than 300 companies, has its headquarters in the impressive modernist building of Hospital de Sant Pau, in Barcelona's city center.
+The Barcelona Health Hub, which gathers more than 300 companies today, has its headquarters in the impressive modernist building of Hospital de Sant Pau, in Barcelona's city center.
 The cluster functions as a meeting point for startups, investors, corporates, and medical institutions.

 What’s the digital health sector like in Catalonia?

-It is a vibrant sector: in Catalonia, we have an entrepreneurial ecosystem recognized throughout Europe and the world.
+It is a vibrant sector: Catalonia has an entrepreneurial ecosystem recognized worldwide.
 We have corporate headquarters, pharmaceuticals, and a strong biotech ecosystem.
-What’s more, we’ve added Covid and the sector has really taken off.
+Moreover, we’ve added Covid, and the sector has taken off.

 Barcelona has all the ingredients to be one of the world’s digital health capitals.
-And this is what we want to make happen with the Barcelona Health Hub: positioning Barcelona around the world as a place to kick off digital health businesses.
+And this is what we want to make happen with the Barcelona Health Hub: positioning Barcelona worldwide as a place to kick off digital health businesses.

 What changes has digital health undergone as a result of the pandemic?

-Evolution in healthcare is tough because it is highly centered on solving the problems of patients that doctors see on a daily basis.
+Evolution in healthcare is tough because it is highly centered on solving the patients' problems that doctors see daily.
 Telemedicine and Artificial Intelligence were two elephants in the room who galloped out due to Covid, driven out by necessity.
 We now have the perfect storm to move forward.

 Digital health is the only short-term solution we have to make healthcare more scalable, sustainable, and inclusive.
-We will go through an evolution towards a Netflix healthcare experience.
-The digital channel will be a fundamental part of usage when it is well integrated within the entire healthcare system.
+We will go through an evolution toward a Netflix healthcare experience.
+When well integrated within the healthcare system, the digital channel will be a fundamental part of usage.

 What are the most outstanding sector companies here in Catalonia?